-Newswire Named No. 1 for Ease-of-Use for Connecting Clients with the Right Media Contacts
+Newswire Named No. 1 for Ease-of-Use for Connecting Clients With the Right Media Contacts

 Newswire's Earned Media Advantage Guided Tour program has proven to be a key link between clients and their key industry media contacts.

-NEW YORK, NY / ACCESSWIRE / February 17, 2020 / Earned Media Advantage Guided Tour customers have been connecting with journalists, reporters and other key industry media members thanks in part to Newswire's best-in-class platform.
-When Newswi?re's expert team of Earned Media Advantage Strategists (EMAS) leverage the power of the distribution and outreach technology, clients are able to effectively share their company news to a targeted list of industry outlets for maximum reach.
+New York, New York--(Newsfile Corp. - February 17, 2020) -Earned Media Advantage Guided Tour customers have been connecting with journalists, reporters and other key industry media members thanks in part to Newswire's best-in-class platform.
+When Newswire's expert team of Earned Media Advantage Strategists (EMAS) leverage the power of the distribution and outreach technology, clients are able to effectively share their company news to a targeted list of industry outlets for maximum reach.

+Newswire Named No. 1 for Ease-of-Use for Connecting Clients With the Right Media Contacts

 "Our technology is the bridge connecting our clients to their desired media, and our team of strategists are the tour guides taking them from owned media to earned media," said Charlie Terenzio, Director of Earned Media Strategy.